 So I thought I would find out more!
-The bird we know as a wren is actually the winter or European wren (Troglodytes troglodytes), the only species of wren found outside of North America, and present across most of the northern hemisphere.
+The bird we know as a wren is actually the winter or European wren (Troglodytes troglodytes), the only species of wren found outside the Americas, and present across most of the northern hemisphere.
 See how many of these facts you already knew, or perhaps you will find out something completely new!
-Here are ten top tips about this species:
+Here are ten top facts about this species:

-1. Wrens eat spiders and insects which they find while hopping and dashing along the ground and probing in crevices with their long thin bill.
+- Wrens eat spiders and insects which they find while hopping and dashing along the ground and probing in crevices with their long thin bill.
 Their scientific name, Troglodytes, means “cave dweller” in reference to this behaviour or to their delicately constructed nests which have only a small opening.

-2. Wrens were first recorded in Anglo-Saxon times though there is fossil evidence from the last Ice age, 10-120,000 years ago.
+- Wrens were first recorded in Anglo-Saxon times though there is fossil evidence from the last Ice age, 10-120,000 years ago.

-5. In Britain the Wren population can be devastated by a severe winter, but the species’ high egg productivity means that numbers usually recover after a few years.
+- In Britain the Wren population can be devastated by a severe winter, but the species’ high egg productivity means that numbers usually recover after a few years.

-6. European Wrens are both sedentary (as in Britain) but will be migratory in parts of Europe, flying anything up to 2500 km (1500 miles) with some migrating all the way from Scandinavia down to Spain.
+- European Wrens are both sedentary (as in Britain) but will be migratory in parts of Europe, flying anything up to 2500 km (1500 miles) with some migrating all the way from Scandinavia down to Spain.

-7. Wrens will use open-fronted and tit nest boxes for nesting and winter roosting (up to 60 have been recorded in one box).
+- Wrens will use open-fronted and tit nest boxes for nesting and winter roosting (up to 60 have been recorded in one box).

-8. European wrens are polygamous (males will mate with several females) and most are strongly territorial, at least during the breeding season.
+- European wrens are polygamous (males will mate with several females) and most are strongly territorial, at least during the breeding season.
 Males will construct many nests often 6-12 which the females will choose and then line with moss, leaves or feathers.

-9. The wren lays between one and nine eggs which only the female incubates, though both adults will feed the young chicks.
+- The wren lays between one and nine eggs which only the female incubates, though both adults will feed the young chicks.

-10. Around 35 to 44 different subspecies of wren have been identified worldwide, which differ in size, overall colouration and the extent of barring on the plumage.
+- Around 35 to 44 different subspecies of wren have been identified worldwide, which differ in size, overall colouration and the extent of barring on the plumage.